Nonsteroidal antiinflammatory drug (NSAID) poisoning

 - University of California, San Francisco

 Millions of people worldwide take nonsteroidal antiinflammatory drugs (NSAIDs) on a regular basis to treat pain and inflammation.
 Patients with an acute overdose of NSAIDs often present to emergency departments and represent a sizable percentage of cases reported to regional poison centers .
 As aging populations have increasingly come to rely on NSAIDs, chronic toxicity and acute poisonings have become more commonplace.
-Emergency and primary care clinicians need to understand the toxicity of NSAIDs; lack of appropriate medical intervention is believed to be partly responsible for 44 fatal NSAID-related poisonings in 2008.
+Given the relative frequency of toxic NSAID exposures, emergency and primary care clinicians need to understand the diagnosis and management of this poisoning.

 Acute NSAID poisoning is reviewed here.
 A summary table to facilitate emergent management is provided (table 1).
 A general approach to suspected drug intoxication and discussions of chronic NSAID toxicity are provided elsewhere.
 (See "General approach to drug poisoning in adults" and "Nonselective NSAIDs: Overview of adverse effects".)